 Insights & Outlooks: Tell us about your own journey to getting involved in education professionally and becoming president of SNHU.
 What experiences inspire and motivate you to do this work?

 Paul LeBlanc, SNHU: My own story is that of an immigrant family and first-generation college student.
-I grew up in a working-class, melting-pot community in the Boston area where literally none of the parents in the neighborhood had gone to college, and it was the rare kid in our neighborhood who would go to college.
-I didn’t speak English when we immigrated when I was four.
+I grew up in a working-class, melting-pot community in the Boston area where none of the parents in the neighborhood had gone to college, and I was the rare kid in our neighborhood who had the opportunity to earn a degree.
+I didn’t speak English when we immigrated – I was four.
 My mom would clean houses in Weston, which is still the wealthiest per capita community of Massachusetts.
-Then she sometimes would bring me and plunk me down in these libraries with beautiful wood paneled leather-smelling libraries and give me kids’ books, and that’s how I learned to read English actually before going out to kindergarten.
+Then she sometimes would plunk me down in libraries – beautiful, wood-paneled, leather-smelling libraries and give me kids’ books.
+That’s how I learned to read English before going out to kindergarten.
 It was a sixth-grade teacher who said to my mother during a parent conference, “Paul could go to college someday.”

 This struck her like a thunderbolt.
 She died a few years ago at the age of 96 and carried that conversation with her verbatim.
-For me to go to college hadn’t even been an option in my mind, her mind or anyone else’s.
+For me, going to college hadn’t even been an option in my mind, her mind or anyone else’s.
 I had no choice at that point; somehow, I was going to embrace her dream and go to college.